canhuynh1998/LearningNewProgrammingLanguage/README.md

 - Similar to ExpressJS
 - `pq` has official package documentation for ORM but should use `pgx` instead.
 But these are drivers
+- `GORM` is an ORM and it has an embedded model predefined.
+Check [here](./backendApi/models/book.go)
 - Context `Ctx` is similar to `req` in Express
 - Support Rate Limiter:  "github.com/gofiber/fiber/v2/middleware/limiter"
 - Handle CORS errors: "github.com/gofiber/fiber/v2/middleware/cors"